Sitin/the-love-geometry/javascript/README.md

 Note that we do care about design and usability but this assignment tests your engineering skills.
 So, the UI/UX should help you to better express your solution and us to better asses them.

-We think that all exercises may be implemented as evolution of one page.
-Still you free to ad several sections.
-But in that case don't forget about navigation.

 Step 1.
 The Language of Love and Destruction
 --------------------------------------------